yalcinalp/High-Performance-Matrix-Operartions/README.md

 ### 1) Normalization

 Normalization is a statistical process for scaling data.
 For this project, we use **min-max scaling** on matrices.
-Given a source matrix `M`, the normalized matrix `M'` is computed as:

 The function will:
 1. Identify the minimum and maximum values in the matrix.